-The impact of foreign currency translation on consolidated operating results for the quarter reflected the strengthening of the U.S. Dollar against the Australian Dollar, British Pound, Euro and most other currencies.
+The impact of foreign currency translation on consolidated operating results for the quarter and six months reflected the strengthening of the U.S. Dollar against the British Pound and most other currencies, partly offset by the stronger Euro in the quarter.